 In addition to these statutory timeframes the Division has set performance goals for managing the Appeals Officer caseloads.
 These goals encourage Appeals Officers to focus on timely dispute resolution.
 The first chart shows the Appeals Officer cases closed in 3, 6 and 9 months.

 Appeals Officers Open Cases

-This chart shows the number of open cases per Appeals Officer that were open on July 1, 2015.
-The shorter column represents cases that have been pending for 12 months or longer.
+This chart shows the number of open cases per Appeals Officer that were open on July 1, 2017.

 Issues on Appeal before the Appeals Officers